This article describes:

 Quarterly release overview

-Two weeks before the quarterly release appears on all production systems, we publish a complete breakdown and description of everything that's included in the update - as you can see in the Defender and Enduro overviews.
+Four weeks before the quarterly release appears on all production systems, we publish a complete breakdown and description of everything that's included in the update - as you can see in the Pole Position, Q*bert, and Robotron overviews.

 The release overview contains a tour of each new feature that will be available in the upcoming deployment, and often an accompanying breakdown of how each new functionality works.
-In addition, the release overview provides a schedule of when the update will be available in non-production environments, and when it will be accessible in production systems.
+In addition, the release overview provides a schedule of when updates will be available in non-production environments, and when they'll be accessible in production systems.

 Development highlights

-Each named quarterly release has a Development Highlights document that provides updates throughout the quarter on new features and functionality that we're working on for the upcoming quarterly release.
+Each named quarterly release has a Development Highlights document (for example, Space Invaders) that provides updates throughout the quarter on new features and functionality that we're working on for the upcoming quarterly release.

 This document is typically updated once per week.
 The development highlights include descriptions of features released to non-production environments enrolled in the EAP, features released to the Admin and Developer tabs, and previews of upcoming features.
 It also includes information about enhancements to the xMatters API and updates to the mobile apps.